 Originally from the Netherlands, Bosselaar spent several years raising his three sons in Stamford, CT, while traveling the globe for both business and leisure.
 While he has seen everything from the pyramids of Egypt to the beaches of Rio de Janeiro, he notes that it’s personal interactions and connections that pave the way to greater understanding through travel.

 Nadia has served as an integral part of MMGY Wagstaff’s impressive growth since joining the company in 2002.
-As Managing Director of PR for North America, she currently oversees all PR teams and collaborates with fellow leaders on creating and executing growth plans to ensure the company’s long-term success.
+As Managing Director, she currently oversees all PR teams and collaborates with fellow leaders on creating and executing growth plans to ensure the company’s long-term success.
 She leads new business development efforts, guiding and supporting the acquisition of new hospitality and travel clients.
 A jetsetter at heart, Nadia brings the same passion she has for finding the perfect beach in Hawaii or exploring new restaurants in her native Los Angeles to the continued development and success of MMGY Wagstaff.
 She also oversees and offers strategic guidance to the teams working with clients that include Eataly, Irvine Company Retail Properties, Alila Marea Beach Resort, Encinitas and Noble House Hotels & Resorts.

 Bernard Muir was named Stanford’s Jaquish & Kenninger Director of Athletics on July 27, 2012.Through six academic years under Muir’s leadership, Stanford has extended two of the most recognizable streaks in college athletics.
 In 2017-18, the Cardinal captured its 24th consecutive Learfield Sports Directors’ Cup, presented to the most successful intercollegiate athletic department in the nation.
 Stanford has also won at least one NCAA team championship in each of the last 42 academic seasons, the longest such streak in the nation.